-Investments measured at net asset value primarily consist of the University's ownership in alternative investments and hedge funds.
+Investments measured at net asset value primarily consist of the University's ownership in limited partnerships, alternative investments, commingled funds and hedge funds.
 The valuation of alternative investments requires significant judgment due to the absence of quoted market prices, inherent lack of liquidity, heavy reliance on significant unobservable inputs, and the long-term nature of such investments.
 These investments are valued initially at their transaction value, and subsequently adjusted to reflect expected exit values at the measurement date by utilizing assumptions that market participants would normally use to estimate a fair market value.
 These valuation adjustments include, but are not limited to, material changes in an organization's operations and/or financial performance, subsequent or anticipated rounds of equity financings, specific rights or terms associated with the investment (e.g., conversion features, liquidation preferences or restrictions), expected exit timing and strategy, industry valuations or comparable public companies, changes in economic conditions, and changes in legal or regulatory environments.
 The University's interest in alternative investments contains some liquidity constraints, which are outlined in the table below.
 Depending on the investment, some of them are not easily transferrable and typically achieve liquidity over an extended period of time when and if the fund managers return invested capital or distribute proceeds realized from the underlying assets.
-In addition to annual distributions received from the alternative investment funds for the year ended June 30, 2016, withdrawals and distributions on approximately \$36,216,182 of the outstanding investment balances can be received by the University based upon written notice as described below.